mczph/Herodotus/docs/plots/plot.en_us.md

 Voices, countless voices were whispering in my head.

-I pretended I didn't hear them, then opened my eyes.
+I pretended not to hear them, then opened my eyes.

-It was like I was woken up from a giant dream, I pinched myself hard on my left arm.
+It felt like woken away from a deep illusion,  I pinched myself hard on my left arm.

-But then the pain that came, was so real.
+So real was the pain came after it.

 It was real, I was not dreaming.